Data Processing Agreement

 6. Sub-processors

 The Customer authorizes Fast to engage Sub-processors to assist in providing the Services.
-Fast maintains a list of current Sub-processors below.
-Fast will notify the Customer of any intended changes to Sub-processors at least 30 days in advance, and the Customer may object to such changes by providing written notice within that period.
-Fast ensures that Sub-processors are bound by data protection obligations no less protective than those in this DPA.
+Fast maintains a current list of Sub-processors at fast.io/legal/subprocessors, which is incorporated into and forms part of this DPA.
+Fast ensures that Sub-processors are bound by data protection obligations no less protective than those in this DPA, and Fast remains liable to the Customer for the performance of each Sub-processor's data protection obligations as required by Article 28(4) of the GDPR.

 Which means: